voxsim/knowledge/tools/git.md

 ```sh
 $ git commit --amend
 ```

-You can specify the commit message inline if you want:
+This will open your default text editor, where you can edit the message.
+On the other hand, you can do this all in one command:

 ```sh
 $ git commit --amend -m 'xxxxxxx'